CATEGORY: EARLY CHILDHOOD

 In Dayville, we lived in a house on a hill.
 It had a porch across the front that looked down on the town.
 It was in this house that Mary and I found a box of matches.
 We struck the matches on the ivory colored headboard of our parent’s bed.
 The brown streaks they left were there as long as my mother had that bed, which was as long as she lived.
 It was a surprise to some that the house was still standing when we left there.

 It was in this house that I had my first hair cut.
 Mary was the barber.
 She had managed to find scissors.
 We hid in a corner behind an open door and in front of a window for this act of sabotage.
 First, as a practice run, she cut her own hair.
 She cut her bangs right down to the skin, and she cut off half of the rest of her hair in the same style.
 Then she got to work on me.
 I had bounteous golden blonde hair which mother lovingly formed into long curls, like the teats on a cow.
 Mother did not think my curls looked like cow teats.
 She thought they were like golden beams of light sent from the angels.
 It was a shock for her to find them lying on the floor.
 In fact, the floor behind the door looked like the floor of a sheep shearing shed.

 Barbering was not Mary’s only talent; she was also an early-on version of a nutritionist.
 Fearing she was not getting enough protein, she took up the practice of eating bugs.
-Mother took Mary to an oriental doctor who had an office in Dayville, and he advised her to bake potatoes in a wood fire beneath the ashes and feed Mary the peelings.
+Mother took Mary to an oriental doctor who had an office in Dayville, and he advised her to bake potatoes beneath the ashes of a wood fire and feed the the peelings to Mary.
 Mother did this and Mary never ate bugs again.